YoussefMIS/mtailor-project/Readme.md

 python -m unittest test.py
 ```

 To test the application manually, use the `test_server.py` script with an image file.
-The script will automatically encode the image as a base64 string and send it to the `/predict` endpoint:
+The script will automatically encode the image as a base64 string and send it directly in the request body:

 ```bash
 python test_server.py --image <path_to_image>